"Kotor is one of the great undiscovered places in the world. Montenegro is a beautiful secret!"

 We believe this is some kind of coat of arms.
 For what of for whom we don't know

-was also an independent nation before World War II.
+before World War II.
 Today the capital of Montenegro is Podgorica but in the 1930-ies it was another city, Cetinje.
 We decided to visit Cetinje on this trip because of the city's past history as capital of Montenegro.
 In the city many of the former palaces, embassies and the former royal theatre are still standing though most of the buildings are for obvious reasons used for other things than they were originally designed for.
 In Cetinje it sometimes feels like time has been standing still for the last 80 years.
 It's almost like they are pretending that Montenegro never lost its independence in the first place and that Cetinje still is the capital.
 Some of the buildings that used to house the embassies still have the embassy seal on the wall and some of the palaces and other buildings look like they must have done in the 30-ies.
 It was interesting to see the seal of the country Austria-Hungary on one of the former embassy buildings.

 Not far from Cetinje is a small hamlet named Rijeka Crnojevica.
 We wanted to visit this place but we missed the first turn off from the main road.
+For awhile we were thinking

 Kotor city wall